 In the new market, ancillary services bids consist of a single bid segment.
 In comments leading up to FERC’s 9/21/06 Order on MRTU, Powerex requested that multi-segment bidding should be provided for some ancillary services.
 While FERC did not impose this requirement in the launch of the new market, FERC directed the ISO (Paragraph 341) to file a report, before making its MAP Release 2 filing, addressing the potential benefits of including this element.

 2008 Rank: Low

 A/S Maximum Capability Operating Limits for Spin and Non Spin (D)

 This issue would address the concern that a Generator cannot define the maximum operating level for which Spin or Non-Spin capacity can be provided.
 Currently the Pmax is considered to be the maximum operating level that Spin and Non-Spin capacity can be provided.
-This is similar to the ability a Generator has to define a maximum regulating level This issue resulted due to concerns that the CAISO may be accounting for operating reserve capacity that may not be deliverable.Reliability Products
+This is similar to the ability a Generator has to define a maximum regulating level This issue resulted due to concerns that the CAISO may be accounting for operating reserve capacity that may not be deliverable.

-The focus of this initiative is to determine how the ISO can meet its needs for reliability products and services in the most efficient manner, utilizing market mechanisms where effective.
-In the course of this assessment the ISO will also consider whether new products or services should be defined to meet reliability needs that are not fully met by existing products.
-The following products have been identified to date.

-Ramping Capacity Product (D)
+Addressing Ramping Capacity Constraints (D)

 This issue is a potential solution to consider to better ensure that sufficient ramping capability beyond the necessary capability necessary to follow load to be able to respond to other volatility in imbalance conditions that is separate and not encumbered as operating reserve or regulation capacity.